Integrating TOK in history featuring Prof. David Cannadine, Princeton University. In what ways does historical knowledge progress?

 How does contact with other cultures change our own?
 TOK integration in World Religions featuring the enlightening research done by Prof. David Hollinger, UC Berkeley.

-TOK in Action featuring astrophysicist Scott Tremaine: To what extent can we determine if what we observe is an inevitable consequence of a fundamental law or simply happenstance?
+TOK integration in physics featuring astrophysicist Scott Tremaine, Institute for Advanced Study: To what extent can we determine if what we observe is an inevitable consequence of a fundamental law or simply happenstance?

 TOK integration in psychology: Prof. Matthew Walker on the nature of appropriate evidence for a scientific theory.
 Under what circumstances do authority figures inhibit the development of knowledge?

-TOK Integration across the DP curriculum: How do we know when common societal stereotypes are false?
+TOK Integration across the DP curriculum featuring Prof. Elyn Saks, University of Southern California: How do we know when common societal stereotypes are false?

-Integrating TOK in history, global politics and philosophy: How do we know when our collective moral standards are slipping?
+Integrating TOK in history, global politics and philosophy featuring UC Berkeley intellectual historian Martin Jay: How do we know when our collective moral standards are slipping?

-The real-world connection between TOK and physics: Under what circumstances can examining the past help guide future discoveries?
+The real-world connection between TOK and physics featuring Prof. Justin Khoury, University of Pennsylvania: Under what circumstances can examining the past help guide future discoveries?

-The real-world connection between TOK and mathematics: How do we know when something has been mathematically proven and what role does intuition play?
+The real-world connection between TOK and mathematics featuring Prof. James R. Brown, University of Toronto: How do we know when something has been mathematically proved and what role does intuition play?